 - Mekdes Gebremariam, Teferi Yitayew, Hanne Havdal and Nanna Lien

 The school as a public health actor: Effective tools for good implementation of guidelines for food and meals

 The aim of this project is to obtain knowledge about which measures can be implemented at national and local level in order to support the schools’ implementation of the national guidelines for food and meals, as well as what may promote good implementation at school level.

 In this project barriers and success factors for good implementation of the guideline for food and meals in primary school and after-school care will be identified through interviews with key persons at school and municipal level.
 Review of the literature on implementation theory and school interventions, as well as experiential knowledge, will be underlying.
 Tools to increase the degree of implementation will be developed and then tested in schools in a selection of counties.
 Schools in other counties will serve as control group.
 The effect of the implementation tools will be evaluated by means of questionnaires and statistical methods.

-Early promotion of healthy dietary habits: Targeting kindergarten and home environments in a three-armed intervention study.
+Early promotion of healthy dietary habits: Targeting kindergarten and home environments.

 The overall objective is to develop, implement and evaluate a theory and evidence-based intervention targeting vegetable consumption of 3-5 year olds through environmental changes in the kindergarten and the home in a three-armed, group-randomized controlled study design.

-The study has been named “BRA-studien” and will be conducted in 90 kindergartens in Vestfold in 2015-2017.
-There will be 30 kindergartens receiving the intervention, another 30 kindergarten receiving the intervention plus a family component and there will be 30 kindergartens serving as controls.
+The study is called “BRA-studien” and data weere collectd in 73 kindergartens in Vestfold in 2015-2017.
+There were 37 kindergartens receiving the intervention and 36 kindergartens serving as controls.